Cider Press Frequently Asked Questions (FAQ)

 Q: What are the cider press rental costs /how much time can I use it for?
 Can I cancel?

-A: While we would like to rent the press by the hour, we do not have the staffing to make this feasible.
-Therefore, a flat $20 rental fee will apply for each 24-hour period.
+A: While we would like to rent the press by the hour, we do not have the staffing requirements to make this feasible.
+Therefore, a flat $35 rental fee will apply for each 24-hour period.
 The press must be returned by 11:00 AM on a given day or we reserve the right to charge for another day of use.
-If you are moving the press to another location, there is also a $50 damage deposit that will be returned to you upon safe return of the press.
-We accept payment by cash and cheques ($25 will be charged for NSF cheques).
-Make cheques payable to SFPC.
+If you are moving the press to another location, there is also a $50 deposit that will be reimbursed to you upon safe return of the press.
+Payment can be made via etransfer to email@example.com.
+Deposit payments will be returned via e-transfer back to you.

-Q: What happens to the seeds, stems, skins during pressing?
+Q: What happens to the seeds, stems, and skins during pressing?

 A: The seeds and stems of most fruits are small enough to pass through the grinder without being crushed, so they cannot alter the flavor of the juice.
 The cheesecloth or nylon pressing bag during the pressing process traps all particles.